The $60 Billion Problem

 1. Comparing price per bottle instead of cost per effective dose

-A $15 bottle of magnesium oxide looks cheaper than a $30 bottle of magnesium glycinate.
-But magnesium oxide has roughly 4% bioavailability.
-You would need to take a massive amount to absorb what one capsule of glycinate delivers.
-When you calculate cost per milligram actually absorbed, the "cheap" option is often the expensive one.
-We calculate cost per clinically effective daily dose for every product we score.
-It is the only price metric that means anything.
+A $15 bottle of magnesium oxide looks like the bargain next to a $30 bottle of magnesium glycinate.
+But your body absorbs only about 4% of magnesium oxide - you would have to swallow a pile of it to get what a single glycinate capsule delivers.
+Work out the cost per milligram you actually absorb and the "cheap" bottle is usually the expensive one.
+We run that math - cost per clinically effective daily dose - on every product we score, because it is the only price number that means anything.

 2. Ignoring the form of the ingredient

-Not all forms of a supplement are equally effective.
+Two products can list the same ingredient and not be the same product at all.
 Magnesium oxide vs. magnesium glycinate.
 Cyanocobalamin vs. methylcobalamin.
 Curcumin powder vs. curcumin with piperine or liposomal delivery.
-The form determines how much your body actually absorbs and uses.
-A product with the right dose of the wrong form can be nearly useless.
-Every one of our scorecards specifies which form the research supports.
+The form decides how much your body actually absorbs and uses, so a perfect dose of the wrong form can be nearly useless.
+Every one of our scorecards spells out which form the research supports.

 3. Trusting "clinically studied" on the label

-This phrase has no legal definition.
+The phrase has no legal definition.
 It can mean the ingredient appeared in one tiny pilot study with 12 participants and no placebo group.
-It can mean the brand funded its own study with a design guaranteed to produce positive results.
-When we assign evidence tiers, we look at the full body of research - systematic reviews first, then individual RCTs, evaluated for quality, sample size, and independence from the manufacturer.
+It can mean the brand funded its own study with a design guaranteed to come out flattering.
+When we assign an evidence tier, we read the full body of research - systematic reviews first, then individual RCTs, weighed for quality, sample size, and whether the people who ran them were independent of the manufacturer.

 4. Assuming third-party testing is standard

 It is not.
-Third-party testing means an independent laboratory has verified that the product contains what the label claims and is free from contaminants like heavy metals, pesticides, and undeclared substances.
+Third-party testing means an independent laboratory has confirmed the product contains what the label claims and is free from contaminants like heavy metals, pesticides, and undeclared substances.
 Fewer than 1 in 5 supplements on Amazon carry any form of third-party verification.
-The ones that do (USP, NSF Certified for Sport, ConsumerLab approved) have invested real money in quality assurance.
-The ones that do not are asking you to trust them.
-Our purity verification pillar scores this directly.
+The ones that do (USP, NSF Certified for Sport, ConsumerLab approved) spent real money on quality assurance.
+The ones that do not are simply asking you to take their word for it.
+Our purity verification pillar scores exactly this.

 5. Buying proprietary blends

-A "Proprietary Blend" on a supplement label means the company has combined multiple ingredients into a single listed amount without disclosing how much of each ingredient is included.
-A blend might say "Proprietary Cognitive Complex: 500mg" and list five ingredients.
-The lead ingredient could be 490mg or 5mg.
-You have no way to know.
-Proprietary blends exist to protect the manufacturer's margins, not to protect a secret formula.
-Any brand serious about transparency discloses individual ingredient amounts.
+A "Proprietary Blend" on a label means the company folded several ingredients into one listed amount without telling you how much of each is in there.
+A blend might read "Proprietary Cognitive Complex: 500mg" over a list of five ingredients - and the lead ingredient could be 490mg, or it could be 5mg.
+You have no way to tell.
+Blends like that protect the manufacturer's margins, not some secret formula.
+A brand that takes transparency seriously just lists each amount.

 6. Supplementing without testing

-The most common waste of money in the supplement world is taking something you do not need.
-Vitamin D is critical if you are deficient.
-It is unnecessary if your serum levels are already optimal.
-Iron supplementation is essential for iron-deficiency anemia.
-It can cause harm if your iron stores are adequate.
-Before starting any supplement, ask your doctor for relevant blood work.
-A $30 lab test can save you hundreds in supplements you do not need.
+The most common way to waste money here is to take something you do not actually need.
+Vitamin D is a big deal if you are deficient and pointless if your serum levels are already optimal.
+Iron is essential for iron-deficiency anemia and can do harm if your iron stores are already adequate.
+Before you start anything, it is worth asking your doctor for the relevant blood work - a $30 lab test can save you hundreds on supplements you were never going to benefit from.

 7. Stacking supplements with overlapping ingredients

-Many people take a multivitamin, a B-complex, an energy formula, and a stress supplement - not realizing that all four contain B vitamins.
-Ingredient overlap means you are paying multiple times for the same thing, and in some cases exceeding safe upper limits.
-Before adding a new supplement, check the full ingredient list against everything else you take.
+Plenty of people take a multivitamin, a B-complex, an energy formula, and a stress supplement without noticing that all four are stacked with B vitamins.
+The overlap means you are paying several times over for the same thing, and in some cases pushing past a safe upper limit.
+Before you add anything new, read its full ingredient list against everything you already take.

 8. Expecting supplements to fix what lifestyle changes would fix better

-Supplements are supplementary.
-They fill gaps.
-They do not replace sleep, exercise, a varied diet, or medical treatment.
-The strongest evidence for most supplements is in populations with a specific deficiency or diagnosed condition.
-For generally healthy people eating a reasonable diet, the list of supplements with clear evidence of benefit is short: vitamin D in northern climates, creatine for performance, and omega-3 if you do not eat fish regularly.
+Supplements are exactly that - supplementary.
+They fill gaps; they do not replace sleep, exercise, a varied diet, or medical treatment.
+The strongest evidence for most supplements shows up in populations with a specific deficiency or a diagnosed condition.
+If you are generally healthy and eating a reasonable diet, the list of supplements with clear evidence of benefit is short: vitamin D in northern climates, creatine for performance, and omega-3 if you do not eat fish regularly.
 That is close to the entire list.

 How to Use This Site

-We built Supplement Scored to be the resource we wished existed when we started researching supplements.
-Here is how to get the most out of it.
+We built Supplement Scored to be the resource we wished existed when we started researching this ourselves.
+Here is how to get the most out of it, depending on where you are starting from.

 If you know which supplement you want

 Go to the supplements index and find the ingredient.
-Each scorecard page opens with the evidence tier (does this ingredient work?) and then scores 8-15 specific products on dosing, purity, value, and transparency.
-The "Top Pick" and "Best Value" badges are based on the execution scores, not on which brand pays the highest affiliate commission.
+Each scorecard opens with the evidence tier - does this ingredient work? - and then scores 8-15 specific products on dosing, purity, value, and transparency.
+The "Top Pick" and "Best Value" badges follow the execution scores, not which brand pays the highest affiliate commission.

 If you have a health goal but are not sure which supplement to take

 Start with the goals index.
-Each goal page - sleep, energy, joint health, focus, and 14 others - lists the relevant supplements ranked by evidence strength.
-This tells you which ingredients are worth considering before you start comparing products.
+Each goal page - sleep, energy, joint health, focus, and 14 others - lists the supplements that matter for it, ranked by how strong the evidence is, so you can see which ingredients are even worth comparing before you start shopping.
+Or take the Find My Supplement quiz, which does the same thing interactively: pick up to three goals, set your budget and quality filters, and it ranks the evidence-backed options for you.

 If you want to browse by category

 The categories index organizes all 15 supplement categories with descriptions and links to every scored supplement in each one.
-Good for exploring what is available in a specific area like probiotics or herbal supplements.
+Good for wandering through what exists in an area like probiotics or herbal supplements before you have a specific pick in mind.

 If you want to understand our scoring

-The methodology page explains every detail: how evidence tiers are assigned, how the four execution pillars are scored, how cost per effective dose is calculated, and where our data comes from.
+The methodology page walks through all of it: how evidence tiers are assigned, how the four execution pillars are scored, how cost per effective dose is calculated, and where our data comes from.
 We publish it because the methodology is the product.
-If you disagree with a score, you can see exactly how we arrived at it.
+If you disagree with a score, you can trace exactly how we arrived at it.

 If you want to go deeper on the evidence

-Our blog covers specific topics in more depth.
-When You Actually Need a Supplement covers who benefits from supplementation and who is wasting money.
-Supplement Ingredients Ranked by Evidence is a companion piece to this page that ranks individual ingredients by evidence tier.
-And every supplement scorecard page includes a full evidence summary with links to primary research on PubMed.
+The blog takes specific topics further.
+When You Actually Need a Supplement sorts out who benefits from supplementation and who is just spending.
+Supplement Ingredients Ranked by Evidence is the companion to this page, ranking individual ingredients by evidence tier.
+Supplement Certifications Explained breaks down what NSF, USP, and Informed Sport actually mean (and which ones matter for your situation).
+And our protein powder guide shows you how to calculate cost per gram of real protein so you stop overpaying.
+Every supplement scorecard also links straight to the primary research on PubMed.

 The Bottom Line

-The supplement industry makes it hard to make good decisions.
-The regulatory framework is weak.
-The marketing is aggressive.
+The supplement industry makes good decisions hard, almost by design.
+The rules are weak.
+The marketing is loud.
 The review sites are conflicted.
-And most consumers are comparing the wrong numbers.
+And most people are comparing the wrong numbers before they even start.

-But the underlying research is real, it is publicly available, and it is not that hard to read once you know what to look for.
-Some supplements work for specific purposes in specific populations at specific doses.
+But the underlying research is real, it is sitting in public, and it is not that hard to read once you know what you are looking at.
+Some supplements work - for specific purposes, in specific populations, at specific doses.
 Many do not.
-The difference between wasting $100 a month and spending $20 on something that actually helps comes down to asking three questions: Is the evidence real?
+The difference between burning $100 a month and spending $20 on something that actually helps comes down to three questions: Is the evidence real?
 Is the dose right?
 Is the product what it claims to be?

 That is what we score.
-Every supplement, every product, every dollar justified.
+Every supplement, every product, every dollar made to justify itself.